Fantasy-prone personality: Health implications

-False pregnancy (pseudocyesis) - A high number of female fantasizers – 60% of the women asked in the Wilson-Barber study – reported that they have had a false pregnancy (pseudocyesis) at least once.
+A high number of female fantasizers—60% of the women asked in the Wilson-Barber study—reported that they have had a false pregnancy (pseudocyesis) at least once.
 They believed that they were pregnant, and they had many of the symptoms.
 In addition to amenorrhea (stoppage of menstruation), they typically experienced at least four of the following: breast changes, abdominal enlargement, morning sickness, cravings, and "fetal" movements.
 Two of the subjects went for abortions, following which they were told that no fetus had been found.
 All of the other false pregnancies terminated quickly when negative results were received from pregnancy tests.

 Maladaptive daydreaming is a proposed psychological disorder, a fantasy activity that replaces human interaction and interferes with work, relationships and general activities.
 Those with this pathology daydream or fantasize excessively, assuming roles and characters in scenarios created to their liking.
 People with excessive daydreaming are aware that the scenarios and characters of their fantasies are not real and have the ability to determine what is real, elements that differentiate them from those with schizophrenia.